kwsch/SysBot.NET/README.md

 # Example Implementations

 The driving force to develop this project is automated bots for Nintendo Switch Pokémon games.
-An example implementation is provided in this repo to demonstrate interesting tasks this framework is capable of performing.
+An example implementation is provided in this repository to demonstrate interesting tasks this framework is capable of performing.
 Refer to the [Wiki](https://github.com/kwsch/SysBot.NET/wiki) for more details on the supported Pokémon features.

 ## SysBot.Pokemon:
 - Class library using SysBot.Base to contain logic related to creating & running Sword/Shield bots.